Introduction

 software it is recommended for most purposes.
 The GNU toolchain is always

 available, even if you don't use it by default.
-Just install it with rustup toolchain install
+Just install it with rustup toolchain install:

 $ rustup toolchain install stable-gnu